Disentangling the influence of excitation energy and compound nucleus angular momentum on fission fragment angular momentum

 To isolate and study the influence of the excitation energy of the CN on the angular momentum of FFs, we compare literature data for the IYRs of several FPs produced in photon-induced fission reactions as a function of the energy of the incident photons.
 In fission reactions induced by photons in the few tens of MeV range, the excitation energy of the CN increases as a function of the incident photon energy while its spin remains mainly unchanged.

 Figure \ref{fig:en_dep} shows IYR for the nuclei in this study for photon-induced fission reactions, as a function of the incident photon energy for different fissioning systems.
 These bibliographic data are retrieved from EXFOR \cite{EXFORExperimentalNuclear}.
 We obtain an average slope of $\Delta IYR/ \Delta E = 0.0001(5) MeV^{-1}$, \textit{i.e.}, we see no effect of the incident photon energy on the IYR.
-This implies that the angular momentum of the FFs remains unaffected by an increase in the CN excitation energy.
-Part of the additional excitation energy can be carried away by pre-scission neutrons.
+This implies that the angular momenta of the FFs seem to remain unaffected by an increase in the CN excitation energy.

+Part of the additional excitation energy can be carried away by neutrons before and after scission.
 Therefore, this observation also implies that neutron emission does not, at least not on average, remove a significant amount of angular momentum.
 This agrees with the result by Gjestvang \textit{et al.} \cite{Gjestvang}, and the common assumption that statistical neutrons carry away a negligible amount of angular momentum.
-This has, however, recently been questioned by Stetcu \textit{et al.} \cite{StetcuPromptNuetrons}.
+This has, however, recently been questioned by Stetcu \textit{et al.} \cite{StetcuPromptNuetrons} for post-scission neutrons.

 To summarize, we provide experimental evidence that an increase of the spin of the compound system undergoing fission leads to an increase in the population of the high-spin state of an isomeric pair.
 Based on the literature \cite{vandenboschIsomericCrossSectionRatios1960,huizengaInterpretationIsomericCrossSection1960}, we conclude that this is due to an increase in the FF angular momentum.
 While this might, at least in part, also be due to the a change in excitation energy of the fissioning nucleus, our study of IYR from photo-fission suggests that this is not the case.
 In fact, the photo-fission data provide no evidence of any influence of the excitation energy on the IYR and, therefore, the FF angular momentum.